 - To fill in an application form (keep an eye on this page and Facebook for updates) and pay the deposit (see below)

 - Advance volunteers will work 3-4 days before and/or after the festival dependent upon team, weekend volunteers will work 3 shifts over the weekend.
 Extra perks are available for volunteers who are willing to take on additional shifts (tshirts, meal tickets, etc)

 - To be punctual for your shifts, and not intoxicated.
 Any volunteer found to be consuming intoxicants directly before, or while on shift will be removed from site and their deposit forfeited.

 - To bring appropriate camping and outdoor equipment.

 - To be at least 18 years old and provide legally acceptable photo ID.

 - To provide us with your emergency contact details and other important information.

-- Volunteers who complete extra shifts will get extra perks – tshirts, etc
+- Volunteers who do extra shifts will get extra perks – tshirts, meal tickets, etc.

 - Access to crew camping